xaya/xaya_docs/games.md

 is in the game creator's own interest to follow this guideline.

 Ownership of the name corresponding to a game can be used to prove to every node that someone is the "owner" of a game.
-This may be useful in the future to send update notifications or other trusted communication to all users of a particular game.
+This can be used to send update notifications or other trusted communication to all users of a particular game.
+In particular, `g/` names of a game can send *admin commands* to all instances of the game.
+For that, the name should be updated to a value that contains a custom JSON value (encoding the command in a game-specific form) in the `cmd` field of the top-level JSON object.
+For instance:

+    {
+      "cmd":
+        {
+          "type": "setparam",
+          "name": "goldprice",
+          "value": 100,
+        },
+      "other stuff": "ignored",
+    }

 ## CHI Transactions in Games <a name="currency"></a>